pretix/pretix-docs/docs/tutorial/payment.md

 ![Page titled 'Payment settings—Payment provider:Bank transfer', displaying options for the bank account type, bank data, details and enabling the payment method.](../assets/screens/payment/bank-transfer.png "Bank transfer settings screenshot")

 We will also enable bank transfers by navigating back to the payment page for our event [Event] :fontawesome-solid-arrow-right: "Settings" :fontawesome-solid-arrow-right: "Payment" and opening the bank transfer settings.
-We are going to choose "SEPA bank account" as our "bank account type".
+We are going to choose "SEPA bank account" as our "Bank account type".
 We will provide our bank account info, i.e. the name of the account holder, IBAN, BIC and the name of the bank in the fields labeled as such.
-We will then check the box to confirm that we have understood the special conditions that apply to bank transfers as a payment provider in pretix and the box next to "enable payment method".
+We will then check the box to confirm that we have understood the special conditions that apply to bank transfers as a payment provider in pretix and the box next to "Enable payment method".
 Then, we will click the :btn:Save: button and return to the payment settings.
 Bank transfer, gift card, and Stripe should all have a green ":material-check: Enabled" tag next to them now.